Our leaders and staff are passionate about and dedicated to our purpose. Learn more about us below.

 As CTRI’s Training and Development Specialist, John provides support to other trainers and ensures that training material reflects the current research in the field and is consistent with CTRI’s core beliefs.
 He is a warm and engaging facilitator who values interactive learning experiences.
 As a facilitator, he is a warm and engaging facilitator who values interactive learning experiences.

-Contact Catherine at:
+Contact Alexis at:

 Contact Tyler at: